saif-alzagha/summer2025-ai-robotics-track/README.md

 # summer2025-ai-robotics-track
-Summer AI and Robotics Projects and Logbook
-# summer2025-ai-robotics-track

 This repo documents my focused summer learning journey in AI and robotics.
 I'm not following a course — I’m designing, experimenting, and building small systems to sharpen my skills in machine learning, computer vision, and autonomous control.